deta/space-docs/src/content/docs/use/space-apps/discovery.md

 ![discovery](/docs_assets/use/discovery-headline.png)

-Deta Discovery Space’s library of software, that anyone can contribute to and use.
+Deta Discovery Space's library of software, that anyone can contribute to and use.
 You can find all sorts of applications on Deta Discovery to install and use in your own Space.

 ## Finding Apps on Discovery

-Deta Discovery’s homepage offers a three views to find apps.
+Deta Discovery's homepage offers a three views to find apps.

 - **Popular** displays the apps with the most unique installs since inception.
 - **Recent** displays the newest apps released on Space.